 We must introduce new games that can generate additional revenue and diversify our revenue source in order to remain competitive.
-We have several games in the pipeline, including DMD, LAW and others.
-We expect to begin open beta testing of DMD and LAW in 2011.
-We are developing DMD in-house and we have licensed LAW from third-party developers.
+We have several games in the pipeline, including Tao Yuan, Battlefield Online, Shen Qu and others.
+We expect to begin open beta testing of Tao Yuan, Battlefield Online and Shen Qu in 2012.
+We are developing Tao Yuan and Shen Qu in-house and we have licensed Battlefield Online from a third-party developer.
 We will not generate any meaningful revenue from a game until it enters open beta testing.
 However, we cannot assure you that we will be able to meet our timetable for new game launches.
 A number of factors, including technical difficulties, lack of sufficient game development personnel and other resources, relevant authorities' approvals and adverse developments in our relationship with the licensors of our new licensed games could result in delayed launching of our new games.
-In addition, we cannot assure you that our new games will be as well received in the market as TLBB, and you should not use TLBB as an indication of the commercial success of our future games.
-There are many factors that may adversely affect the popularity of our new games land equipements, fail to effectively plan and organize marketing and promotion activities, or fail to differentiate our new games from our existing games.
+In addition, we cannot assure you that our new games will be as well received in the market as TLBB and DDTank, and you should not use TLBB and DDTank as indications of the commercial success of our future games.
+There are many factors that may adversely affect the popularity of our new games.
+For example, we may fail to anticipate and adapt to future technical trends, new business models and changed game player preferences and requirements, fail to effectively plan and organize marketing and promotion activities, or fail to differentiate our new games from our existing games.
 If the new games we introduce are not commercially successful, we may not be able to recover our product development costs and sales and marketing expenses, which can be significant.

 In addition, our new games may attract game players away from our existing games.
-In particular, DMD is an MMORPG based on a novel written by Louis Cha, the same author of "Tian Long Ba Bu," based on which we developed TLBB.
-We cannot assure you that our TLBB game players will not be attracted to play DMD instead of TLBB after DMD's launch.
+For example, with our increasingly diversified game portfolio, we cannot assure you that our TLBB and DDTank game players will not be attracted to play other newly launched games instead of TLBB and DDTank.
 If this occurred, it would decrease our existing games' player bases, which could in turn make these games less attractive to other game players, resulting in decreased revenues from our existing games.
 Game players of our existing games may also spend less money to purchase virtual items in our new games than they would have spent if they had continued playing our existing games, which could materially and adversely affect our total revenues.